 The I-UPF sends an N4 Session Establishment Response message to the I-SMF.
 The UL CN Tunnel Info and DL CN Tunnel Info of I-UPF are sent to the I-SMF.

-6. I-SMF to SMF: Nsmf_PDUSession_Create Request to the SMF (SUPI, PDU Session ID, Secondary RAT usage data, UE Location Information, UE presence in LADN service area, DL CN Tunnel Info of the I-UPF, DNAI list supported by the I-SMF).
+6. I-SMF to SMF: Nsmf_PDUSession_Create Request to the SMF (SUPI, PDU Session ID, Secondary RAT usage data, UE Location Information, UE presence in LADN service area, DL CN Tunnel Info of the I-UPF, DNAI list supported by the I-SMF, indication of the support for receiption of additional parameters during Xn handover).

 The I-SMF provides the DNAI list it supports to the SMF as defined in Figure 4.23.9.1-1 step 1.

 Secondary RAT usage data is extracted from N2 SM Information within PDU Session To Be Switched received from NG RAN.

+The I-SMF provides the support for receiption of additional parameters during Xn handover indication, if it is received in step 3b.

 7a.
 SMF to UPF (PSA): N4 Session Modification Request (DL CN Tunnel Info of the I-UPF).